AdguardTeam/Scriptlets/README.md

 # AdGuard Scriptlets

-Scriptlet is a JavaScript function that provide extended capabilities for filtration.
+Scriptlet is a JavaScript function that provides extended capabilities for content blocking.
 These functions can be used in a declarative manner in AdGuard filtering rules.

 * [Syntax](#syntax)
 * [Available scriptlets](#scriptlets)